A stochastic first-order trust-region method with inexact restoration for finite-sum minimization: Conclusions

 \section{Conclusions}

-We proposed a stochastic gradient method coupled with a trust-region strategy and an inexact restoration approach for solving finite-sum minimization problems.
-Functions and gradients are subsampled and the batch size is governed deterministically by the inexact restoration approach and the trust-region acceptance rule until, eventually, full function evaluations are required.
-We showed the theoretical properties of the method and gave a worst-case complexity result on the number of iterations required to reach full precision in function evaluations.
-Numerical experience shows that the proposed method provides good results without reaching full precision and thus keeping the overall computational cost relatively low.
+{ We proposed a stochastic gradient method coupled with a trust-region strategy and an inexact restoration approach for solving finite-sum minimization problems.
+Functions and gradients are subsampled and the batch size is governed by the inexact restoration approach and the trust-region acceptance rule.
+We showed the theoretical properties of the method and gave a worst-case complexity result on the expected number of iterations required to reach an approximate first-order optimality point.
+Numerical experience shows that the proposed method provides good results keeping the overall computational cost relatively low.} 5pt {\bf Data Availability}.
+The dataset CINA0 is no longer available in repositories but is available from the corresponding author on reasonable request.
+The other datasets analyzed during the current study are available in the repositories: \\ \url{http://www.csie.ntu.edu.tw/~cjlin/libsvm}, \\\url{ http://yann.lecun.com/exdb/mnist}, \\ \url{https://archive.ics.uci.edu/ml/index.php} 5pt {\bf Conflict of interest}.
+The authors have not conflict of interest to declare.